No blog post will cover everything you need to know about SaaS marketing.

 3. Cost of Your Service

-You can take a couple of different approaches when pricing your product that will impact your marketing strategy.
-I’ve created a table below that covers the pros and cons of different pricing models.
+When pricing your product, you can take different approaches that will impact your marketing strategy.
+The table below covers the pros and cons of different pricing models.

 I’ve oversimplified things.

-Systeme.io, a Clickfunnels alternative, is a great example.
+Systeme.io, a Clickfunnels alternative, is a great example of a company that has used a cheap pricing model to attract customers.
 They market themselves as cheaper and simpler to use than the market leader.
 It’s an effective message for SaaS marketing campaigns.

 One of the case studies at the end will discuss Systeme.